tomon-world/tomon-sdk-kotlin/README.md

 1.declare github repository in your build.gradle
 generate your github token with repo and readLpackages permission

+You can also download jar file from [release](https://github.com/tomon-world/tomon-sdk-kotlin/releases).

 ```xml
 repositories {
     maven {